SodiqOgundairo/upDate/README.md

 # upDate
-An application written with ReactJS, Tailwind CSS where
+An application written with ReactJS, Tailwind CSS

+Get your latest movie updates and All forms of news as you want it.